Sjord/Sjord.github.io/_posts/2023-12-28-mysql-mariadb-rand-random-number-generator.md

 - has a relatively short period, after which it returns the same sequence.
 - has a skewed distribution when selecting random items from tables.
 - has fixed points in which it returns the same number over and over.
+- creates points that fall on one of several tree-dimensional planes.

 In short, it isn't very random.